Jack Edmonds: Career

+Southern Denmark (Odense), Paris, Marseille, Grenoble (France), as well as Bonn and Cologne (Germany).

 From 1991 to 1993, he was involved in a dispute ("the Edmonds affair") with the University of Waterloo, wherein the university claimed that a letter submitted constituted a letter of resignation, which Edmonds denied.
 The conflict was resolved in 1993, and he returned to the university.

 Edmonds retired from the University of Waterloo in 1999.

 Awards and honors

 Edmonds was the 1985 recipient of the John von Neumann Theory Prize.